ucb-bar/chipyard/docs/VLSI/Sky130-Tutorial.rst

     make syn tech_name=sky130 CONFIG=TinyRocketConfig

 Post-synthesis logs and collateral are in ``build/syn-rundir``.
-The raw QoR data is available at ``build/syn-rundir/reports``, and methods to extract this information for design space exploration are a WIP.
+The raw quality of results data is available at ``build/syn-rundir/reports``, and methods to extract this information for design space exploration are a work in progress.

 Place-and-Route
 ^^^^^^^^^^^^^^^